-MAKER go.illinois.edu/DIYMakeBuild - Required
+MAKER go.illinois.edu/DIYMakeBuild - Required Each county may submit 3 entries from 50400.

 Maker: Open to youth in all projects.
 (SF 50400)

 Exhibits in this category are designed to be multi-disciplinary in nature, innovative, and must not fit into any other exhibit category.
 To qualify for this category, your project MUST abide by the following guidelines: